prefix-dev/pixi/docs/cli.md

 - `--manifest-path`: the path to `pixi.toml`, by default it searches for one in the parent directories.
 - `--frozen`: install the environment as defined in the lockfile.
 Without checking the status of the lockfile.
 It can also be controlled by the `PIXI_FROZEN` environment variable (example: `PIXI_FROZEN=true`).
 - `--locked`: only install if the `pixi.lock` is up-to-date with the `pixi.toml`[^1].
 It can also be controlled by the `PIXI_LOCKED` environment variable (example: `PIXI_LOCKED=true`).
 Conflicts with `--frozen`.
-- `--environment <ENVIRONMENT> (-e)`: The environment to activate, if non provided the default environment will be used or a selector will be given to select the right environment.
+- `--environment <ENVIRONMENT> (-e)`: The environment to activate, if none are provided the default environment will be used or a selector will be given to select the right environment.

 ```shell
 pixi shell-hook